Mathématique: Chapter 61

 Above them, the door to the dining room slammed open.

-“Damn it,” Sheppard said, licking his split lip, eyes flicking up.
+“Damn it.”
+Sheppard licked his split lip, eyes flicking up.
 “Everett’s gonna kill me.”

 Rush backed up a step.

 “You want time to make up your mind?
 I’m giving it to you.
 You have my email.”
-Sheppard moved laterally to look down into the stairwell, the bruise across his cheekbone dark in the dim light.
+Sheppard stepped laterally to sight down the stairwell, the bruise across his cheekbone dark in the dim light.
 “This operation is a last-minute mess.
 On both sides.
 Holes in lines everywhere.
-Try cutting across the third floor.
-It’s the upper half of a two-story suite that the Air Force already secured.
-If we’re lucky, you can make it to one of the fire escapes and drop down into a back alley.
+Cut across the third floor.
+It’s the upper half of a two-story suite the Air Force already secured.
+If we’re lucky, you’ll make the fire escape and drop into a back alley.
 Don’t get caught.
 Don’t get shot.
-And, if anyone grabs you, use that transponder.
+If anyone grabs you, use that transponder.
 It’s programed to go live with a beam-out signal as soon as it’s injected.”

 “You wanna stay?
 We’ll protect you.
 You wanna go?
 We’ll cover you.
 Sorry I tried to get the jump on you.
 We really are friends.
 Use that email.”
-And, with that, Sheppard turned and began firing up at the group of descending the stair.
+With that, Sheppard turned and began firing at the leather-clad group descending the stair.

-With one last look at Dale, Rush turned and fled, away from the firefight.
+With a last look at Dale, Rush turned and fled.
 He made the third floor exit just ahead of a group of Air Force personnel sprinting up from the second floor.

-He slipped into the abandoned apartment and paused, his back to the door, his heart pounding wildly.
-A closed fist pressed to his mouth, he hesitated, intensely uncertain.
+He slipped into the empty apartment and paused, his back to the door, his heart pounding wildly.

 This was intolerable.